syncfusion-content/winui-docs/winui/Installation/Install-using-the-Offline-Installer.md

 	![Installing wizard](Platform_images/Step-by-Step-Installation_img5.png)

-	N> The Completed screen is displayed once the WinUI platform is installed.
-If any version is selected to uninstall, The completed screen will display both install and uninstall status.
+	N> When the package is installed, the Completed screen appears.
+If a version is chosen to be uninstalled, the completed screen will show both the install and uninstall status.

 	![Installation completed](Platform_images/Step-by-Step-Installation_img9.png)

-8. Click the **Launcher Control Panel** link to launch the [Syncfusion Control Panel](https://help.syncfusion.com/common/essential-studio/utilities#dashboard ) after installing.
+7. After installing, click the **Launch Control Panel** link to open the Syncfusion Control Panel.

-9. Click Finish.
-Syncfusion WinUI platform is installed in your system.
+8. Click the Finish button.
+Your system has been installed with the Syncfusion Essential Studio WinUI platform.

 ## Installing in silent mode

-The Syncfusion Essential Studio Platform Installer supports installing/uninstalling through Command Line.
-The following sections illustrate this ability.
+The Syncfusion Essential Studio WinUI Installer supports installation and uninstallation via the command line.
+The sections that follow demonstrate this ability.

 ### Command Line Installation

-Follow the steps below to install through Command Line in Silent mode.
+To install through the Command Line in Silent mode, follow the steps below.

-1. Double-click the Syncfusion Essential Studio platform installer file.
-The Installer Wizard opens and extracts the package automatically.
+1. Run the Syncfusion WinUI installer by double-clicking it.
+The Installer Wizard automatically opens and extracts the package.
-2. The syncfusionessentialwinui_(version).exe file is extracted into the Temp folder.
+2. The file syncfusionessentialwinui_(version).exe file will be extracted into the Temp directory.
 3. Run %temp%.
-The Temp folder will open.
-The syncfusionessentialwinui_(version).exe file is available in one of the folders.
+The Temp folder will be opened.
+The syncfusionessentialwinui_(version).exe file will be located in one of the folders.
 4. Copy the extracted syncfusionessentialwinui_(version).exe file in local drive.
-5. Cancel the Wizard.
+5. Exit the Wizard.
-6. Open the Command Prompt in administrator mode and pass the following arguments.
+6. Run Command Prompt in administrator mode and enter the following arguments.

    **Arguments:** “installer file path\SyncfusionEssentialStudio(platform)_(version).exe” /Install silent /PIDKEY:“(product unlock key)” [/log “{Log file path}”] [/InstallPath:{Location to install}] [/InstallSamples:{true/false}] [/CreateShortcut:{true/false}] [/CreateStartMenuShortcut:{true/false}]